 - The Baptism of San Domenico (1528-1549), intarsia panel, Fra Damiano Zambelli (1480-1549).
 Bologna: Basilica di San Domenico.
 Ref.
 Alce (1969: 181); Rasmussen (1999, Lute).
 “Includes figures singing and with a lute and a recorder.
 There is another recorder on a table” (Rasmussen (loc. cit.)
 Not seen.
 St Domenic of Osma (1170-1221) was founder of the Order of Preachers (Dominican Order), and he is the patron saint of astronomers.

 Italian baroque tenebrist painter of active mainly in Venice; his works comprise religious and mythological subjects; born Este (1631), died Venice (1722).

 - Mercury Lulls Argus to Sleep by Making Music, painting, attributed to Antonio Zanchi (1631-1722).
 Location unknown.
 Ref.
 Universitatario Olandese di Storia dell’Arte Firenze, Special Photo Study Collections, Image 0023082 (2016 -b&w).
 Mercury in his winged helmet plays on a slender flared-bell pipe as Argus leans drowsily on a rock.
-The instrument appears to have holes for all fingers of the right hand, and although no details of the window/labium are visible Mercury’s cheeks are not puffed up, so this could represent a recorder.
+The instrument appears to have holes for all fingers of the right hand, and although no details of the window/labium are visible Mercury’s cheeks are not inflated, so this could represent a recorder.

 Domenico Zampieri = Domenichino